Cyanotype: Long-term preservation

 One of the most robust of Victorian print technologies, cyanotypes are quite stable on their own, but in contrast to most historical and present-day processes, the prints do not react well to basic environments.
 As a result, it is not advised to store or present the print in chemically buffered museum board, as this makes the image fade.
 Another unusual characteristic of the cyanotype is its regenerative behavior: prints that have faded due to prolonged exposure to light can often be significantly restored to their original tone by simply temporarily storing them in a dark environment.

-Cyanotypes on cloth are permanent but must be washed by hand with non-phosphate soap so as to not turn the cyan to yellow.
+Cyanotypes on cloth are permanent but must be washed by hand with non-phosphate soap so as to not turn the blue to yellow.

 Cyanotype in artistic practice

 Artistic potential

 The cyanotype's success as a form of artistic expression lies in its capacity for manipulation or distortion.
 It produces distinctive effects and is versatile, enabling prints to be made on a wide variety of surfaces, including paper, wood, fabric, glass, Perspex, bone, shell and eggshell, plaster and ceramics, and at any scale; to date 2017, the largest is 276.64 m^{2} (2977.72 ft^{2}), created by Stefanos Tsakiris in Thessaloniki, Greece, on 18 September 2017.
 Robin Hill in 2001 exhibited Sweet Everyday, a 30.5 m (100 ft) cyanotype enwrapping Lennon, Weinberg, Inc.'s Soho gallery, and evoking wavy brushstrokes by placing ordinary shopping bags on photo-sensitive paper exposed to light.
 For photographic negatives or positives enlargement directly onto the emulsion is not feasible due to the low sensitivity of the emulsion (except with a solar enlarger), so requires contact printing at 1:1 ratio.
 The low sensitivity permits progress to be inspected in a printing frame during exposure.
 Consequently and because of its long exposure scale it suits most negatives whether of high or low contrast.
-As a recognisably 19th century technology, artists like John Dugdale use it to evoke, or to critique, Victorian aesthetics and soclal constructs.
+As a recognisably 19th century technology, artists like John Dugdale use it to evoke, or to critique, Victorian aesthetics and social constructs.